 Rigging Software Selections

-This is the exact issue that we have observed in all the areas of enterprise software that we have covered.
-It allows the vendors with the largest budgets to hack the software selection process.
-The consulting companies work in conjunction with the largest vendors to redirect the purchase to the most expensive solutions, the solutions where they can bill the most hours.
+This is the exact issue that we have observed in all the enterprise software areas that we have covered.
+It allows the vendors with the most massive budgets to hack the software selection process.
+The consulting companies work in conjunction with the largest vendors to redirect the purchase to the most expensive solutions to bill the most hours.

 Building Up Software Vendors

 In the SAP space, SAP has been built up enormously through consulting companies singing their praises.
 Why?
 Because consulting companies found that they could make the most money from SAP implementations.
-The highest cost implementation (many of those costs translating to billing hours) then promote an ecosystem of consulting companies to specialize in that solution.
-Not because the solution is good technically, but because of the revenue stream it creates for the consulting ecosystem.
+The highest cost implementation (many of those costs translating to billing hours) promotes an ecosystem of consulting companies to specialize in that solution.
+Not because the answer is right technically, but because of the revenue stream it creates for the consulting ecosystem.

 The Software RFP

-One of the primary ways the consulting firm takes control of the selection process to redirect the selection towards their preferred vendor is to be in charge of writing up the RFP, which we covered in the article How to Rig an RFP to Maximize Billing Hours.
+One of the primary ways the consulting firm takes control of the selection process to redirect the selection towards their preferred vendor is to write up the RFP, which we covered in the article How to Rig an RFP to Maximize Billing Hours.